Royal Academy of Fine Arts, Brussels: Resurgence under François-Joseph Navez

 In 1912, Horta had made changes to the organisation of the school.
 A system of studios was created, as it was recommended by Paul Bonduelle and Émile Lambot.
 (Note: Since 1954, the Paul Bonduelle Prix in architecture of the Royal Academy of Fine Arts of Brussels is awarded.)
-(Note: Émile Lambot was one of the key architects of the architectural style of the Belgian Art Nouveau.)
+(Note: Émile Lambot was one of the key architects of the Belgian Art Nouveau style.)
 In 1936, the Royal Order was made to the formation of the separate Department of Architecture.

-Changes in organization and teaching after 1945
+Changes in organisation and teaching after 1945

 In 1949, a small Department of Planning and Urban Development was established.
 Architectural studies got the rank of university education.
 In 1972, the Department of Artistic Humanities was established.
 In 1977, the Department of Architecture finally acquired its autonomy.
-In 1977, the Institute Supérieur d'Architecture Victor Horta, named after the Art Nouveau architect and former director, was founded.
-In 1980, the higher education of the second degree and new courses at the Academy of Fine Arts were presented.
-In 2009, the Faculty of Architecture of the Free University of Brussels was founded.
-This was done after the merger of the two schools of architecture: the School of Architecture Victor Horta (ISAVH) and the chamber of the French Community of the Higher Institute of Architecture (ISACF).
+Also in 1977, the Institut supérieur d'architecture Victor Horta, named after the Art Nouveau architect and former director, was founded.
+In 1980, higher second-degree education and new courses were introduced.
+In 2009, the Faculty of Architecture of the Université libre de Bruxelles (ULB) was founded.
+This followed the merger of two architectural schools: the Institut supérieur d'architecture Victor Horta (ISAVH) and the Institut supérieur d'architecture de la Communauté française La Cambre (ISACF).

-Nowadays, programs are offered for Bachelor of Arts and Master of Arts in the fields of design, art and media and offered doctoral studies, too.
+Nowadays, ARBA is one of the sixteen art schools of the French Community of Belgium.
+Programmes are offered for Bachelor of Arts and Master of Arts in the fields of design, art and media, as well as doctoral studies.
 The Academy has been an ESA (Ecole Supérieure des Arts - Art College) with a university orientation.
-In addition, it is part of Royal Academies for Science and the Arts of Belgium (RASAB) which was founded in 2001.
-It is responsible for the task of promoting activities of the affiliated members and organizations here and coordinate.
-Its tasks include projects at home and abroad.
+In addition, it is part of the Royal Academies for Science and the Arts of Belgium (RASAB), founded in 2001.
 The school is sometimes confused with the Royal Academies for Science and the Arts of Belgium (RASAB) and the Royal Academy of Science, Letters and Fine Arts of Belgium, both separate institutions, as well as the French Académie des Beaux-Arts in Paris, part of the Institut de France.

-The faculty and alumni of ARBA
+Faculty and alumni

 Includes some of the most famous names in Belgian painting, sculpture, and architecture: